 We’ve found that if you ‘snap and forget’, you will also save tax in the long run as half the battle in tax is having a receipt to prove your expenditure.
 If snapped and then lost in the car somewhere, it doesn’t really matter – you have the proof.

-While it’s easy to Google a lot of advice these days, your time is precious so rather than trying to teach yourself the technical ins and outs, save yourself the time and effort by getting the pros in.
+While it’s easy to Google a lot of ‘advice’ these days, your time is your precious resource in a part time business.
+Rather than trying to teach yourself the technical ins and outs, save yourself the time and effort by getting the pros in.
 It often won’t cost a fortune as your requirements will be quite small, especially at the start.

-It’s why we here do not have an IT department.
+It’s why we do not have an IT department.
 Could we do it ourselves?
 Probably.
-Given enough time and Google, but it’s far more efficient to outsource it.
+Given enough time and Google skills; but it’s far more efficient to outsource it.

-This applies to Tax Return completion also – if your business is ‘simple’, you may think you could do your own return (HMRC would love you to believe this is very simple).
+This applies to your own Tax Return completion also – if your business is ‘simple’, you may think you could do your own return (HMRC would love you to believe this is very simple).
 Apart from the time and risk to complete yourself, have you studied the UK tax code for all the truly deductible expenses (The current manuals are around 22,000 pages)?
-Save yourself tax and have it done with peace of mind to boot.
+Save yourself tax and time, along with the peace of mind that it is all correct.